tommyrharper/algorand-midterm/consensus-algorithm.md

 For each account it can run a VRF using data from the previous block to produce an output or "lottery ticket".

-A threshold is set, and each account whose VRF outputs a pseudorandom value below that threshold is selected as a "leader". $^{ten\ inches\ high}$
+A threshold is set, and each account whose VRF outputs a pseudorandom value below that threshold is selected as a "leader".

 This group is known as the "Selected Verifiers" or SV$^{r}$.